ykeanu/node-challenge/README.md

 # Node Challenge
-I was challenged to print daily account balances based on the transaction history of a user.
+The challenge was to print daily account balances based on the transaction history of a user.
 In this case, I was provided with a transaction history between the date range of "2018-02-02" and "2017-11-09", which totaled 85 days (not including start day).
-There could either by multiple or zero transactions occuring on a single day.
+There number could range from zero to multiple transactions occuring on a single day.

 ### Input
 - Current Balance (Integer)